evan-erdos/trail-of-cthulhu/story/act-0/seq-3/scene-0.md

 ---
 layout: scene
 title:  Joining a Cult
 beat:   procedural
-objective:   up
+obj:    up
 ---

 The PCs return to the Ruins.